swift-server/swift-service-lifecycle/README.md

 [SwiftNIO](https://github.com/apple/swift-nio) is a popular networking library that among other things provides Future abstraction named `EventLoopFuture`.

-SwiftServiceBootstrap comes with a compatibility module designed to make managing SwiftNIO based resources easy.
+SwiftServiceLifecycle comes with a compatibility module designed to make managing SwiftNIO based resources easy.

 Once you import `LifecycleNIOCompat` module, `Lifecycle.Handler` gains a static helper named `eventLoopFuture` designed to help simplify the registration call to: